auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 Eve from deploying a practical tag obfuscation attack, especially if it's running on stolen resources!

-Relative to the G3P, argon2 is desirable because it requires a lot more RAM to compute.
+Relative to the G3P, argon2 is desirable because it can be made to require  a lot more RAM to compute.
 You could get the best of both worlds by using the G3P, possibly with a reduced number of rounds, as a preprocessing and/or postprocessing step for argon2.

 While it would be preferable to someday have an argon2 variant that carries plaintext tags all the way through the key-stretching computation, combining the G3P and argon2 is likely a more than adequate workaround for now.
-Catena and yescrypt appear to have significant potential for a self-documenting memory-hard password hash function, though this appears to be accidental and this potential could almost certainly be improved, much like the partial cache-hardness of classic bcrypt.
+Catena and yescrypt appear to have significant potential for being a self-documenting memory-hard password hash function, though this appears to be accidental and this potential could almost certainly be improved, much like the partial cache-hardness of classic bcrypt.